CJRockball/pred_service/README.md

 # Prediction Demo
 This project is looking at the tips dataset.
 The goal is to predict a waiter's tip.
 It can be found [here](https://www.kaggle.com/code/sanjanabasu/tips-dataset/data).
 It's a very small dataset with 243 entries.
 It has continuous and categorical(nominal and ordinal) features and it has a continuous label, so it's a regression problem.
 However, it turns out only one feature is needed for the tip prediction, so let's try to explain the total_bill price instead.

+The app and database has been uploaded to Heroku.
+Try it out here

 ## Outline
 - Background
 - Coding components, sklearn lin red, notebooks, mlflow, rmdbs, pytest,